Claregate: History

 As a distinct residential area, Claregate has only existed since the pre and post war housing estate was built between the Codsall and Aldersley roads.
 It is bounded on the north east side by the rail line from Wolverhampton to Shrewsbury, on the south east side by the Staffordshire and Worcestershire Canal and on the west side by the ridge that rises up to Tettenhall village.
 The origins of the name are unknown, though a 13th-century source names a place called 'Clare' in the area.

 Today

-Claregate is a thriving suburb situated between Tettenhall, Pendeford and Aldersley.
+Claregate is situated between Tettenhall, Pendeford and Aldersley.
 The area is majority housing, with shopping areas, pubs and a school.
-The area also forms part of the route of the Wolverhampton Marathon.
+The route of the Wolverhampton Marathon used to pass through.

 Amenities

 The focal point of the area is the traffic island between Codsall Road, Pendeford Avenue, Blackburn Avenue and Knights Avenue.
-Here, a cluster of businesses are located including an Esso Filling Station (formerly BP, Murco and Jet before that) – and originally named Claregate Garage, Evergreen Hairdressers, Esha's Boutique, Greedy Pig sandwich shop and Cut 'N' Dry barbers.
+Here, a cluster of businesses are located including a filling station originally named Claregate Garage, hairdressers, boutique, sandwich shop and barbers.

-There are also shopping parades at the junction of Green Lane and Blakeley Avenue with a Premier convenience store, the Sunrise Chinese take-away and a children's nursery amongst other businesses, and Tettenhall Hardware, a Co-operative Food store, the Roma Wines off-licence and two fish and chip take-aways are situated on Pendeford Avenue at its junction with Green Lane.
+There are also shopping parades at the junction of Green Lane and Blakeley Avenue with a Premier convenience store, Chinese take-away and a children's nursery amongst other businesses.
+A hardware shop, a Co-operative Food store, an off-licence and two fish and chip take-aways are situated on Pendeford Avenue at its junction with Green Lane.